The answer is, as with any beauty product, it largely depends on your skin type and your personal requirements.

 Haloscope was my absolute will-buy-again pick of the bunch.
 A portable stick of subtle luminescent glow-making genius.
 It reminds me of the RMS luminizer but without the hefty pricetag and unhygienic pot.
 I bought the shade “Quartz” which is a kind of natural sheeny pearl.
 It looks fab on the bridge of your nose, the top of your cheekbones and on your cupid’s bow.
 I find I can re-apply it to freshen up my face when by afternoon I’m looking all dry and drab (which is basically every day at the moment).

 I was also pleasantly surprised by the stretch concealer.
 It really is buildable (but no more than a light/medium coverage) and doesn’t seem to crease or migrate.
+I have started using intimate lightening cream.
 I have been reaching for this on days my dark circles are not quite as purple as usual (I think the extreme quantity of water and early nights due to pregnancy are helping) and to cover up the awkward redness around my nose that can often be flaky and look worse with make-up on.
 Will it replace my beloved Estee Lauder Double Wear Brush On Glow BB concealer?
 I very much doubt it.
 But I think it will be a super alternative for the warmer months when I require some lightening and brightening but don’t necessarily want to look as though I’m wearing anything at all.

 I had high expectations for boy brow and it delivered.
 This tinted brow gel is their number one bestseller and I can see why.
 It just makes everything neat, tidy and slightly fuller.
 It’s also really easy to apply and it stays put.
 Will it change the appearance of your brows if they are sparse and wayward?
 No. You need Benefit Goof Proof for that.
 But I’m personally reaching for it most days now that my brows are tinted and fuller than usual.